CAST-Extend/com.castsoftware.uc.cast2jira/README.md

 <ins>How it works</ins>

 The “workflow.properties” file is divided into two parts, status and transition.
 The status section is used to identify which status the ticket can transition to.
-The transition tells the software how to get there.
-There are only three states the issue can be transitioned to, open, in progress and done, defined as follows: status.open=OPEN status.done=CLOSED status.progress=IN PROGRESS
+The transition tells the software how to get to that status.
+There are four possible states an issue can be transitioned to:

-Using this workflow to transition from
-* OPEN to CLOSED set the transition.done property to “CLOSE ISSUE”.
-* RESOLVED to REOPENED set the transition.reopen property to “REOPEN ISSUE”.

-Transition Blacklist
+* status.open=OPEN
+* status.reopen=REOPENED
+* status.done=CLOSED
+* status.progress=IN PROGRESS

+The transitions properties should contain a semicolon separated list of Jira transtion codes:

+* transition.done=Start Progress;done;accept issue;release issue
+* transition.reopen=reject Issue

-The last transition property is “transition.blacklist”.
-This property is used to prevent the extension from using that transition code.
-For example, if your custom configuration has transition to cancel the ticket.
-This can be accomplished by adding the “CANCEL ISSUE” transition code to the transition.blacklist property.
+The final transition proerty is blacklist, used to prevent the extension from using that transition code.

+* transition.blacklist=CANCEL

+Under normal conditions if an issue does not exist in Jira and has already been marked as corrected in AIP, it will NOT be added to Jira.
+The last property, debug.workflow, will add all issues to Jira, even if they are marked as corrected in AIP.
+When CAST2Jira is run and the debug.workflow is set to true, the issue will be added to Jira.
+The next time it is run, it will attempt to close it in Jira.

+All properties are case insensitive.